 IS there another club in Britain that has produced more league managers than West Ham United?

 The fact that so many ex-Hammers players went on to manage after their playing days had finished is due largely to the visionary Ron Greenwood.
-For Greenwood, though not a former West Ham player himself, was an inspirational coach who encouraged his players to gain their own coaching qualifications as soon as possible.
-And no one was more receptive to Greenwood's ideas and philosophies on the game than his head pupil, John Lyall.
+For Greenwood, though not a former West Ham player himself, was an inspirational coach who encouraged his players to gain their coaching qualifications as soon as possible.

 In the 60s, players like Lyall would routinely finish training and go off to work in local schools in the afternoons, coaching youngsters and imparting their knowledge learned from the master Ron and Academy founders and old pals Malcolm Allison and Noel Cantwell.